Restaurateurs Maintain The Quality Of Fried Food Items By Focusing On Fryer Oil

 As restaurant operators have learned — sometimes the hard way — that offering consistently delicious food is imperative to keeping guest counts high and customer complaints low.
 Food caliber is dependent on myriad factors, but few are more important than the quality of the oil that is used in fried foods.
 Taste, texture and color are the attributes most affected by excellent oil quality or lack thereof.

-“When it comes to cooking our food, the type of oil, the performance of our oil and managing the oil properly are all very important to us,” says Lisa Kartzman, director of purchasing for New York-based Shake Shack.
+“When it comes to cooking our food, the type of oil, the performance of our oil and managing the oil properly are all very important to us,” says Lisa Kartzman, Vice President of Supply Chain for New York-based Shake Shack.

 “There’s hardly an order that goes out that doesn’t include fries.
 And to prepare our new chicken sandwich, we’re paying even more attention to the life of our oil,’ she says.
 “We even have specific fryers dedicated to the chicken, because we are very careful about how we handle it.”